 - I am a child of divorce.
 Thank you, Dad and Mom, for marrying Kathy and David, respectively.
 They brought much more into my life than what I lost by your divorce.

 - I believe marriage is a bedrock institution that builds strong families.
 When a marriage ends, a safety net rips in two.
-Even with that belief, I couldn’t fix it or save it.
+Even with that belief, I learned I couldn’t fix it or save mine.

 - I managed political campaigns.